 The National Museum of African American History and Culture is located at 1400 Constitution Avenue in Washington, D.C.
 The nearest Metro stations are Federal Triangle and Smithsonian on the Blue, Orange, and Silver lines.
 It is also a short walk (10-15 minutes) from Metro Center on the Blue, Orange, Silver, and Red Lines.
+I usually ride-share; Uber and Lyft are quick and efficient in Washington.
 Driving and parking are difficult, and I do not recommend them.

 Unfortunately, there is only one eating venue.
 The Sweet Home Café serves a limited menu of mediocre, over-priced lunch items and pre-packaged junk food.
 If you’re going to make a day of the Museum, I suggest eating a hearty, protein-based breakfast and planning on an early dinner.

 Lockers are available on the entrance level.
 Wear comfortable clothes and walking shoes.
 Allow 4 to 6 hours.

 As a Smithsonian venue, the Museum is free of charge to visit.
 But you must reserve a timed-entry pass online.
 You will also have to go through a security screening to enter.
 The Museum is often very crowded.
 You may face long lines to enter, go through security, and tour the exhibits.
 Fortunately, if the crowds become too crushing, there are lots of other sites within walking distance, including:

 - National Museum of American History

 - National Museum of Asian Art

 Planning travel to Washington, D.C.?
 You might like: